 Any changes made to this policy will be communicated to all members of staff.
 All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy as part of their induction programme.
-The next scheduled review date for this policy is 30 June 2024 subject to the date of publication of KCSIE 2024.

 Appendix A